JakePeralta7/Plex2Syslog/README.md

 # Plex2Syslog

-A Docker container that listens for HTTP webhooks from Plex Media Server and forwards them to syslog destinations.
+A lightweight Docker container that listens for HTTP webhooks from Plex Media Server and forwards them to syslog destinations.

 ## Features